What is DNA analysis?

 Types of DNA Analysis

 Another way to look at the question ‘What is DNA analysis?’, is to examine the techniques involved.
-Regardless of the type of sample being analyzed, once it has reached the lab and the DNA has been extracted, there are several methods of analysis that can be applied.
+Regardless of the type of sample being analysed, once it has reached the lab and the DNA has been extracted, there are several methods of analysis that can be applied.

 Restriction Fragment Length Polymorphism (RFLP)